Mayor for 2024!

 Regional Appointment: Marin Sonoma Mosquito & Vector Control District (click here for website).
 This is a surprisingly fascinating Board.
 It does really useful work to reduce disease carried by mosquitos and similar creatures (yes, we're talking fleas, ticks, rats - fun, right?!).
 The team is efficient, experienced, and engages in substantial inspection and treatment activities in the two counties it serves.

 Citizen Groups: I have been participating for years on the Leadership Council of Map Your Neighborhood, and am also a member of Sebastopol Neighborhood Communications Unit.
 MYN is lead by Skip Jirrels, Sebastopol's Public Safety Outreach Coordinator.
 SNCU is lead by Stan Green.
 Both are incredible organizations that engage the community at a grass roots level to prepare for emergencies.
 I continue to participate with these groups, although now I wear two hats: volunteer and elected.

-Service Organizations Council: With the assistance of Craig Litwin of CoMission, I'm working with a group of service clubs town.
-We are exploring the possible benefits of the various service clubs working collaboratively to identify community needs, prioritize them, and then address those needs in a coordinated way.
-This is exciting work that really calls to me!
+Sebastopol Service and Action Coalition.
+Organizations Council: This is a group of service clubs who work collaboratively to identify community needs, prioritize them, and then address those needs in a coordinated way.

 Library Advisory Board and LANTERN: These are both groups that support our fabulous local library.
-I am the alternative City Council appointee to these groups, and continue to embrace the opportunity to work with them.
-Attending their meetings (even via zoom) is absolutely inspiring.
+I am the alternate City Council appointee to these groups, and continue to embrace the opportunity to work with them.